PiXeL16/RevealingSplashView/README.md

 :metal: Usage
 ---

+### Video Tutorial
+`Rebeloper` created a nice [Video Tutorial](https://www.youtube.com/watch?v=jtCsh4R8UWo) where you can also learn how to use this control!.
+You can also follow the docs below

 Usage is pretty easy, just initialize your `RevealingSplashView` in your entry `ViewController` and in your `viewDidLoad()` function add it to your view.
 Then call `startAnimation()`:

 ```swift